SpiderOak/nimbus.io/docs/developers_guide.rst

 Nimbus.io is intended to facilitate easy bidirectional migration between Nimbus.io, Amazon S3, and other cloud storage systems.
-The nimbus.io command line tool and libraries know how to interact with multiple platforms.
-Since the Nimbus.io platform is available under the GPL free software license, there's also always the option to bring your data home.
-(See "Rolling your Own Cloud")
+The nimbus.io command line tool and libraries knows how to interact with multiple platforms.

+Since the Nimbus.io platform is available under the AGPL free software license, there's also always the option to bring your data home.

-To further ease interoperability, the Nimbus.io feature roadmap includes a REMOTE COPY operation within the Nimbus.io API to facilitate direct server-to-server data transfer between Nimbus.IO, S3, or other network accessible storage resources.
+To further ease interoperability, the Nimbus.io development roadmap includes a `remote copy` operation within the Nimbus.io API to facilitate direct server-to-server data transfer between Nimbus.IO, S3, or other network accessible storage resources.

-Rolling Your Own Cloud
-^^^^^^^^^^^^^^^^^^^^^^
-TODO write this blah blah

 API Usage
 ^^^^^^^^^